grantcolley/blazor-solution-setup/README.md

 ![Alt text](/readme-images/IdentityServerLogin.png?raw=true "Login with default user accounts")

 9.4.
-If you login as *alice* and you can fetch the weather data because she is in the `weatheruser` role.
-However, if you login as *bob* you are not authorized to fetch the weather data.
+If you login as *alice* you can see the `Fetch data` navigation link.
+This is because she is in the `weatheruser` role and she has permission to fetch the weather data.
+If you login as *bob* you can't see the `Fetch data` navigation link because he isn't in the `weatheruser` role and is not authorized to fetch the weather data.
+Both *alice* and *bob* are in the `blazoruser` role so they can both see the `User` navigation link and view their claims.

 ![Alt text](/readme-images/BlazorRunning.png?raw=true "Blazor Solution Running")